 Getting professional help can seem like a scary step, but honestly if you are thinking you might need to I would highly recommend getting an evaluation.
 It’s just an eval, you aren’t committed to anything.
 If your child is under 3 and you are in the states then definitely call your state’s free early intervention services.
 This is a total no-brainer.
 If your child is over three they may qualify through your school district or private therapy, the latter of which you will need to clear with your insurance company first.

-If you still a have question or comments about Your Kid’s Table content you can reach me at email@example.com
+If you still a have question or comments about Your Kid’s Table content you can reach us at [email protected]

 Please keep in mind that due to my occupational therapy license and Hippa restrictions I cannot give personalized and specific advice.